jessepav/lacygoill-wiki-backup/vim/vimscript.md

     :call system('sleep 3')
     " smash the 'l' key
-    " ✘ `l` is printed on the command-line~
+    " ✘ `l` is printed on the command-line˜

     :sil call system('sleep 3')
     " smash the 'l' key
-    " ✔ nothing is printed on the command-line~
+    " ✔ nothing is printed on the command-line˜

 ## When can I *not* add a comma after the last item of a list?